Jeff Healey

-Norman Jeffrey Healey (March 25, 1966 – March 2, 2008) was a Canadian blues, rock and jazz singer, guitarist, and songwriter who attained popularity in the 1980s and 1990s.
+Norman Jeffrey Healey (March 25, 1966 – March 2, 2008) was a Canadian blues, rock and jazz guitarist, singer and songwriter who attained popularity in the 1980s and 1990s.
 He reached No. 5 on the U.S. Billboard Hot 100 chart with "Angel Eyes" and reached the Top 10 in Canada with the songs "I Think I Love You Too Much" and "How Long Can a Man Be Strong".

 Early life

-Born in Toronto, Ontario, Canada, Healey was raised in the city's west end.
+Born in Toronto, Ontario, Healey was raised in the city's west end.
 He was adopted as an infant; his adoptive father was a firefighter.
 When he was almost one year old, Healey lost his sight due to retinoblastoma, a rare cancer of the eyes.
 His eyes had to be surgically removed, and he was given ocular prostheses.